Skip to main content

 Email Templates

-You're able to set up email templates for each list, this means that agents can quickly send emails with a click of a button.
-By using merge tags you can create personalized emails using field information.
-For detailed information click here.
+You're able to set up email templates for each list.
+This means that agents can quickly send emails with a click of a button.
+By using merge tags, you can create personalized emails using field information.
+For detailed information, click here.

 Workflow

-These settings make changes for the entire account such as:
+These settings make changes for the entire account, such as:

 1. Allowing agents to search all leads.